avble/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Signal Trigger Device
      - Description
    * - ON
-     - When it is open, the Basic Set of 0XFF is sent.
-If It is closed, the Basic Set of 0x00 is sent.
+     - When it is open, the associated device is triggered as ON.
+If It is closed, the associated device is triggered as OFF.
    * - OFF
-     - When it is open, the Basic Set of 0x00 is sent.
-If it is closed, the Basic Set of 0xFF is sent.
+     - When it is open, the associated device is triggered as OFF.
+If it is closed, the associated device is triggered as ON.

 .. list-table::